dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 Previously, admins would go to either the Intune console or the Configuration Manager (earlier than release 1610) console to set MFA for Intune enrollments.
 With this updated feature, you will now login to the [Microsoft Azure portal](manage.windowsazure.com) using your Intune credentials and configure MFA settings through Azure AD.
 Learn more about this [here](https://aka.ms/mfa_ad).

 ### Company Portal app for Android now available in China <!--VSO 658093-->
 We are publishing the Company Portal app for Android for download in China.
 Due to the absence of Google Play Store in China, Android devices must obtain apps from Chinese app marketplaces.
-The Company Portal app for Android will be available for download at/on 360, Tencent, Xiaomi, Wandoujia and Huawei.
+The Company Portal app for Android will be available for download on 360, Tencent, Xiaomi, Wandoujia and Huawei.

 The Company Portal app for Android uses Google Play Services to communicate with the Microsoft Intune service.
 Since Google Play Services are not yet available in China, performing any of the following tasks can take up to 8 hours to complete.